Table of Contents

 {

-//Find the page using the domain api
+//Find the page using the domain API

 var page = Dynamicweb.Content.Services.Pages.GetPageByNavigationTag(NavigationTag)